Diamond Bow-Tie Effect

 THE BOW-TIE EFFECT IN DIAMONDS

-The Diamond Bow-Tie effect is the subject on quite some disagreement in the jewel industry.
-Some dealers consider a small bow-tie a good factor, saying that it contributes to the overall beauty of the diamond while others say that it is a negative factor: a flaw that mar’s the exquisiteness of the diamond.
+The Diamond Bow-Tie effect has remained the subject of sharp disagreement in the jewel industry.
+Some dealers consider a small bow-tie a good factor, given that it contributes to the overall beauty of the diamond.
+On the other hand, others say that it is a negative factor: a flaw that mars a diamond's exquisiteness.

 What Exactly is a Diamond Bow-Tie?

 A diamond bow-tie is a shadow that runs along the width of a diamond, usually in the center.
 This effect is seen in some fancy cut diamonds, such as Pear, Marquise, and Oval, forming a dark shape reminiscent of a bow-tie, hence the name.
 Brilliant cut or round diamonds do not get the bow-tie effect because they are perfectly symmetrical in shape.
 Besides, such diamonds have an even distribution of light compared to the fancy cuts wherein a shadow forms in the deeper parts due to imperfect reflection and refraction of light.

 Use tools like James Allen's 3D Video Technology with 40X Magnification to assess if a diamond has a large bow-tie effect.
 If it does, you will be better off avoiding it.

-Generally, a slight bow-tie effect is rarely avoidable, and is even considered a mark of top-notch cutting (having been able to properly angle and proportion the facets, table and pavilion.
-In instances where the effect is substantial, it could be the result of a flawed, improperly proportioned cut and the complete absence of the effect could be as a result of the cut that is too shallow, with the attendant consequence of a marked decrease in sparkle.
-The bow-tie effect is not very visible and most times won’t be noticed in a casual look, even from a short distance.
-If in a small amount, it will usually have no effect on the overall clarity and brilliance of the diamond.
+Generally, a slight bow-tie effect is rarely avoidable.
+It is often considered a mark of top-notch cutting - the latter's having been able to properly angle and proportion the facets, table, and pavilion.
+In instances where the effect is substantial, a flawed and improperly proportioned cut could be responsible for it.
+Also, the shallowness of the cut could result in the complete absence of the effect, with the attendant consequence of a marked decrease in sparkle.
+The bow-tie effect is not very visible and will often not be noticeable in a casual look, even from a short distance.
+If in a small amount, it will not affect the clarity and brilliance of the diamond.
 Depending on your preference, the bow-tie effect will sometimes have a pleasing effect, with its contrast enhancing the diamond’s aesthetics.